FAQs

 How do I stay informed about LiK data and research news?

-More information and news on research and events can be found at the dedicated website www.lifeinkyrgyzstan.org as well as in the website of ISDC – International Security and Development Center at www.isd-center.eu.
-You may want to subscribe at the newsletter at the LiK website, and follow the LiK Study news at Twitter account @LiK_Study.
+More information and news on research and the LiK conferences can be found at the dedicated website www.lifeinkyrgyzstan.org as well as in the website of ISDC at www.isdc.org.

 HOUSEHOLD